-The following is the text of a report received from our reporting accountants, Ernst & Young, prepared for the purposes of incorporation in this prospectus, in respect of the pro forma financial information of the Group.
+The following is the text of a report received from our reporting accountants, Ernst & Young, prepared for the purposes of incorporation in this document, in respect of the proforma financial information of the Group.

 B. INDEPENDENT REPORTING ACCOUNTANTS' ASSURANCE REPORT ON THE COMPILATION OF PRO FORMA FINANCIAL INFORMATION